Tootsie Pop: Commercials

-Tootsie Pops are known for the catch phrase "How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop?".
-The phrase was first introduced in an animated commercial which debuted on US television in 1970.
-In the original television ad, a questioning boy (voiced by Buddy Foster) proposes the question to a cow (voiced by Frank Nelson), a fox (voiced by Paul Frees), a turtle (voiced by Ralph James) and an owl (voiced by Paul Winchell).
+Tootsie Pops are known for the catch phrase "How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop?"
+The phrase was first introduced in an animated commercial which debuted on US television in 1969.
+In the original television ad created by Eugene Azzam of W.B.
+Doner of Detroit, MI, a questioning boy (voiced by Buddy Foster) proposes the question to a cow (voiced by Frank Nelson), a fox (voiced by Paul Frees), a turtle (voiced by Ralph James) and an owl (voiced by Paul Winchell).
 Each one of the first three animals tells the kid to ask someone else, explaining that they would bite a Tootsie Pop every time they lick one.
 Eventually, he asks the owl, appearing wise, who offers to investigate.
-He starts licking the orange Tootsie Pop, but bites into it after only three licks.
+He starts licking the orange Tootsie Pop, but bites into it after only three licks. ("A-one, a two-hoo, three...
+(CRUNCH!)
+Three!")
 The child walks away, saying to himself, "If there's anything I can't stand, it's a smart owl."
 The commercial ends the same way, with various flavored Tootsie Pops unwrapped and being "licked away" until being crunched in the center with Herschel Bernardi asking, "How many licks does it take to get to the Tootsie Roll center of a Tootsie pop?
 The world may never know."

-While the original commercial is 60 seconds long, an edited 30-second version and 15-second version of this commercial are the ones that have aired innumerable times over the years.
+While the original commercial is 60 seconds long, an edited 30-second version and 15-second version of this commercial are the ones that have aired innumerable times over the years to this day, and is the longest running TV commercial in US history.

 In the shorter 30-second ad, Mr. Owl returns the spent candy stick, and the boy's final line is replaced with him frowning at the empty stick.

-The 15-second commercial (which is still broadcast today as of November 2022) only shows the boy with Mr. Owl, and a different narrator (Frank Leslie) speaks the same concluding line (this time without mentioning "Tootsie Roll" in the sentence), but without the scene showing the Tootsie Roll pops slowly disappearing with an APM Music track "Crepe Suzette" (composed by Cyril Watters) playing in the background.
+The 15-second version of the commercial only shows the boy with Mr. Owl, and a different narrator (Frank Leslie) speaks the same concluding line (this time without mentioning "Tootsie Roll" in the sentence), but without the scene showing the Tootsie Roll pops slowly disappearing with an APM Music track "Crepe Suzette" (composed by Cyril Watters) playing in the background.
 The question still stands unanswered.

 In the 1990s, a new commercial was made featuring a boy asking a robot and a dragon how many licks it takes to get to the center, with the Tootsie Pops known for the catch phrase "How many licks to the center of a Tootsie Pop?", rather than "How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop?".
+In September 2025, the 30-second version of the original commercial was reanimated in 16:9, with the voices re-recorded by new actors and the boy now wearing clothes.